Friday, October 26, 2012

 Dames:

-Besides our hero there's also a victim Marcy Addwater and beautiful and dangerous leader of the mob Dominique Muertas.
+Besides our hero, there's also a victim, Marcy Addwater, and a beautiful and dangerous leader of the mob, Dominique Muertas.
 She's definitely underused!!

 Cover:

 Pretty cool.
-Her facial expression could be better, but I like those dark blue colors - very noir-irsh!
-Illustrated by Terry Beatty who was an artist that collaborated with Collins on comic book serials.
-Although it needs to be said that it is not very accurate: Mrs Tree does indeed wear her signature trench-coat most of the time but not at the end when she confronts the bad guy with a pistol in her bed.
-At that particular point she wore "the top of a pair of black silk men's pajamas".
+Her facial expression could be better, but I like those dark blue colours - very noir-ish!
+Illustrated by Terry Beatty, an artist who collaborated with Collins on comic book serials.
+Although it needs to be said that it is not very accurate: Mrs Tree does indeed wear her signature trench coat most of the time, but not at the end when she confronts the bad guy with a pistol in her bed.
+At that particular point, she wore "the top of a pair of black silk men's pajamas".

 Cool lines

 Lots and lots of pretty stupid but still hilarious dialogues.
-Another proof that this would probably make it better comic book than a novel.
-I can just imagine these wise-crackings lettered in balloons!
+Another proof that this would make it a better comic book than a novel.
+I can just imagine these wisecracks lettered in balloons!

 "You must be the little woman."